UK Growing Seasons: Your Complete Vegetable Planting Guide

 Companion Planting Guide for UK Vegetables

-Companion planting means growing certain plants together so they benefit each other — attracting pollinators, deterring pests, improving soil, or providing shade.
-It has been used in UK kitchen gardens for centuries and is one of the simplest ways to reduce pest damage without chemicals.
+Companion planting is the practice of growing certain plants together so they benefit each other — attracting pollinators, deterring pests, fixing nitrogen, or providing shade.
+UK kitchen gardens have used it for centuries, and several pairings (carrots-with-onions, brassicas-with-dill) are documented by the RHS as reducing pest pressure when used alongside conventional crop rotation.

 | Vegetable | Good Companions | Bad Companions | Why |